Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 Billet construction

-The sheets are stacked in a carefully chosen sequence — the order determines which patterns will emerge.
-The stack is compressed in a bespoke forge under extreme heat and pressure until the metals diffusion-bond at a molecular level.
+The sheets are stacked in a carefully chosen sequence - the order determines which patterns will emerge.
+The stack is compressed in a kiln under pressure and extreme heat of over 700°C until the metals diffusion-bond at a molecular level.

 Sequence designHeatPressureFusion